All it takes is 10 days, and you'll have the most wonderful memories to last a lifetime. Ready to begin? Let's go...

 Lucky you - you'll be able to spend a little longer in each town that you enjoy.
 For a map of the area and the places featured click here.

-Day 1– Arrive in Turin and try to stay at the Grand Sitea, if you can't get in try the Principi di Piemonte.
+Day 1– Arrive in Turin and try to stay at the Grand Sitea, if you can't get in there, try the Principi di Piemonte.
 My dinner suggestion for the first night would be the Tre Galline or the Ristorante Solferin in Piazza Solferino.

 Day 2 – Walking tour of Turin – have a look at two of our do it yourself walking tours for ideas: